Alexander Schmorell: Trial and execution

-On 19 April 1943 Alexander Schmorell was put on trial, along with 13 other members of the White Rose group.
+On 19 April 1943, Alexander Schmorell was put on trial, along with 13 other members of the White Rose group.
 Schmorell, Willi Graf, and Kurt Huber were sentenced to death.
 The others received prison sentences.

 Unlike the first trial, where the death sentences had been carried out the same day as the verdict, Alexander's execution was delayed as his family petitioned for clemency.
 After about two months of deliberation, a letter came to the prison that said: "I reject all petitions for mercy."
 It was signed "Adolf Hitler".

-On 13 July 1943, Alexander and Kurt Huber were alerted that their execution would happen later that day.
-After receiving communion from an Orthodox priest, he was allowed to write a last letter to their family.
+On 13 July, Alexander and Kurt Huber were alerted that their execution would happen later that day.
+After receiving the Eucharist from an Orthodox priest, he was allowed to write a last letter to his family.
 Alexander wrote to his parents: